aalrakib-dev/nextleveldev-Assignment-1/README.md

 The Importance of Type Inference

-1. Less Code, More Safety
-This withheld the developer from explicitly writing types, which made the code clean and concise — all type-safe.
+1. This withheld the developer from explicitly writing types, which made the code clean and concise — all type-safe.

-2. Good Developer Experience
-The editor will provide better autocomplete, refactoring, and error checking because TypeScript knows the types behind your code.
+2. The editor will provide better autocomplete, refactoring, and error checking because TypeScript knows the types behind your code.

-3. Early Error Detection
-Detects type-related errors early on, even without having explicit types, preventing the occurrence of bugs.
+3. Detects type-related errors early on, even without having explicit types, preventing the occurrence of bugs.

-4. Smooth Learning Curve
-Beginners can write code in JavaScript style but are gradually exposed to the benefits of static typing.
+4. Beginners can write code in JavaScript style but are gradually exposed to the benefits of static typing.